celestiaorg/celestia-app/docs/architecture/adr-022-multi-versioned-state-machine.md

 ### Transaction Filtering through the `MsgVersioningGateKeeper`

-The messages within a transactions are filtered based on the app version.
+The messages within a transaction are filtered based on the app version.
 The map constructed from the configurator is passed to a new AnteHandler which will reject transactions of a different app version in `CheckTx` so that clients get an immediate response.
 The `MsgVersioningGateKeeper` is also passed to the `MsgServiceRouter` to reject transactions upon execution.
 The reason for needing both is that another module may try to execute a transaction for a module that is not part of the app version.

 ## Alternative Approaches

 At the broadest level, the handling of multiple state machines does not have to be done within a single binary but could be orchestrated by a binary manager that upon some trigger, stops one state machine and starts up the next.

 However, having it in a single binary provides less surface area for mistakes by the node operator.
-It also makes it very easy to test upgrades and to make the transition more reliable.
+It also makes it straightforward to test upgrades and to make the transition more reliable.
 In the event of a failed migration, it is easy to simply continue with the old version.

 ## Consequences